|MAN Lion’s City SD 3-door|

 |Emission Standard||Euro V (EGR)|

-Singapore’s Land Transport Authority (LTA) is evaluating a 3-door MAN Lion’s City SD Concept Bus.
-Bearing the registration plate SG4002G, the single-deck bus entered revenue service trials on Monday, 19 June 2017, operated by SMRT Buses.
+Singapore’s Land Transport Authority (LTA) previously evaluated a 3-door MAN Lion’s City SD Concept Bus.
+Bearing the registration plate SG4002G, the single-deck bus was deployed on a six-month trial from June 2017 to December 2017, operated by SMRT Buses.

-The 12-metre long concept bus is built on a MAN NL323F chassis.
-Although available as a low-floor chassis, SG4002G was built as a low-entry bus to allow for the relocation of powertrain components to accommodate the rear staircase.
+The 12-metre long concept bus was built on a MAN NL323F chassis.
+Although configured as a low-floor chassis, SG4002G was built as a low-entry bus to allow for the relocation of powertrain components to accommodate the rear staircase.
 Fitted with a modified Lion’s City Hybrid bodywork (also referred to as a MAN Lion’s City SD 3Dr), it also features seats with headrests, USB charging ports, Passenger Information Display Systems, and low-height windows to give seating passengers a better view of the surroundings.
-The LTA intends to trial this bus for six months, ending on 18 December 2017.
-However, the bus is allowed to run on the roads till 31 January 2018.

 First showcased by MAN Truck & Bus at the LTA-UITP Singapore International Transport Congress and Exhibition (SITCE) in October 2016, the LTA had decided to trial this bus on revenue service to determine the suitability of 3-door single-deck buses in Singapore.

 The MAN Lion’s City SD Concept Bus was launched in the morning of 13 March 2017 at a press event in Bulim Bus Depot.